-Every since I started watching movies as a kid, I would stick with the movie no matter how bad it got.
+Ever since I started watching movies as a kid, I would stick with the movie no matter how bad it got.
 There was something about not quitting.
-I needed to stick through the movie just to give me permission to trash the film.
-A few months ago I ended this policy.
+I needed to stick through the movie just to give myself permission to trash the film.
+A few months ago, I ended this policy.

-Now as soon as I find myself not enjoying a movie and I lose hope it is going to get better, I will stop the DVD.
-And because I’m not finishing the movie, I don’t believe it is fair for me to review it.
-However there needs to be a way to distinguish between movies you review, movies you never saw and movies you bailed on.
+Now, as soon as I do not enjoy a movie and lose hope that it will improve, I will stop watching the DVD.
+And because I haven’t finished the movie, I don’t believe it is fair for me to review it.
+However, there must be a way to distinguish between movies you review, movies you never saw, and movies you bailed on.
 What we need is a new review symbol.
 Perhaps just the letter “B”.
 The “B” would indicate the reviewer bailed on the movie.

 Here are the movies that I bailed on in the last two months.

-- No Country For Old Men (2007) – After 20 minutes of disgusting violence, I bailed.
-I know it is a great movie, but I found the first 20 minutes so disturbing I rewatched Amelie just to cleanse my movie palate.
+• No Country For Old Men (2007) - After 20 minutes of disgusting violence, I bailed.
+I know it is a great movie, but I found the first 20 minutes so disturbing that I rewatched Amelie just to cleanse my movie palate.

-- In Bruges (2008) – Another movie that was supposed to be good.
-Was bored out of my skull after 30 minutes.
+• In Bruges (2008) - Another movie that was supposed to be good.
+I was bored out of my skull after 30 minutes.

-- Cat Ballou (1965) – This Lee Marvin and Jane Fonda Western was listed as a comedy.
+• Cat Ballou (1965) - This Lee Marvin and Jane Fonda Western was listed as a comedy.
 After 22 minutes without a single laugh, I paused the movie and went to IMDB to confirm it was supposed to be a comedy.
 Sure enough it was listed as a comedy.
-Stopped the DVD.
+I stopped the DVD.

-- Happiness (1998) – Characters were uncomfortably creepy.
-Stopped movie after 20 minutes.
+• Happiness (1998) - The characters were uncomfortably creepy.
+Stopped the movie after 20 minutes.

-- Dan In Real Life (2007) – I didn’t even make it through the opening credits.
+• Dan In Real Life (2007) - I didn’t even make it through the opening credits.
 Teenage daughters yelling at their father.
 It was like a bad episode of Gimme A Break.
-After 8 minutes, I bailed on the movie and then went into a quiet room to make the pain go away.
+After 8 minutes, I bailed on the movie and went into a quiet room to make the pain disappear.

 Derek